- About me

 CodeHilite adds hightlight for code blocks using Pygments.
 This extension is included in the standard Python Markdown library.

 Let me explain it in a detailed way.

 Like any Markdown interpreter, Python Markdown can convert

 We need two steps to achieve highlighting:

-- set different classes for all components in the code block This is done be codehilite extension
+1. set classes for different components in the code block

 This extension also enables us to specify the language.